s-raza/ratesbot/README.md

 2. Implement a better method for registering new sources whose rates need to be tracked.
 This needs to be more efficient, automated and programmer friendly.
 3. Add tests for the services.
 4. Installation script to implement automated start-up and shut-down of the bot with the OS (systemctl)
-5. Log all quries to online sources and their results to file (/var/log/ratesbot)
+5. Log all queries to online sources and their results to file (/var/log/ratesbot)
 6. Web interface for analysing the rates stored in the MySQL database (flask, matplotlib)